edtubillara/federated-barbican/spec/federated-barbican.rst

   * Create a new federated barbican key manager in Castellan.
 We would change the barbican client library to be flexible and be able to connect to any barbican instance given federated parameters.
-The goal of the federated key manager would be to expose APIs that could control which host a barbican request would flow to.
+The goal of the federated key manager would be to expose library APIs that could control which host a barbican request would flow to.
+    #TODO add more details

 Elvin's Notes:
 ==============